vadimzharov/k8s-cilium-cluster-mesh/README.md

 Detailed description can be found in the [official documentation.](https://docs.cilium.io/en/stable/network/clustermesh/clustermesh/#prerequisites)

-Noticiable requirements are:
+Noticeable requirements are:
 * PODS and SERVICES CIDR ranges must be **unique** across **all** Kubernetes clusters (to ensure pods can communicate with each other by IP address)
 * Nodes CIDR must also be unique, and nodes **must** have IP connectivity between each other (In my environment I use a direct connection, but per Cilium documentation - VPN is also possible)
-* Cilium pods must connect to Clustermesh API service exposed on each of interconnected cluster.
-This service can be exposed as NodePort (though not recommentded for production; however I use it in my test environment) or Kubernetes ingress.
+* Cilium pods must connect to the Clustermesh API service exposed on each interconnected cluster.
+This service can be exposed as NodePort (though not recommended for production; however I use it in my test environment) or Kubernetes ingress.
 * **To configure Cilium Cluster Mesh using Helm chart without any additional manual steps - Cilium CNI on all Kubernetes clusters must be configured by using the same Certificate Authority (CA)**.
 This setup allows clusters to trust each other, eliminating the need to manually create or distribute certificates from one cluster to another.
 You can specify this configuration in the Helm Chart values file to enable Cilium Cluster Mesh.

-### Brief description of the steps
+### A brief description of the steps

 To test this feature, I perform the following steps:
-* Create at least two Kubernetes clusters on my KVM environment (automated via Ansible), without configuring any CNI - this step is not nessesary if you already have Kubernetes clusters.
+* Create at least two Kubernetes clusters on my KVM environment (automated via Ansible), without configuring any CNI - this step is not necessary if you already have Kubernetes clusters.
-* Configure Cilium CNI using Helm on each cluster without Cluster Mesh to ensure everything is working (using Helm Chart and values files) - this step is not nessesary if you already have Kubernetes clusters with Cilium CNI configured - but ensure you meet the pre-prequisites.
+* Configure Cilium CNI using Helm on each cluster without Cluster Mesh to ensure everything is working (using Helm Chart and values files) - this step is not necessary if you already have Kubernetes clusters with Cilium CNI configured - but ensure you meet the pre-requisites.
 * Update Cilium CNI configuration using Helm chart with the same values file but with Cluster Mesh configuration added
-* Make validation by check if pods from different clusters can connect to each other.
+* Make validation by checking if pods from different clusters can connect to each other.
-* Deploy ingress controller (nginx), create Kubernetes ingresses and balance ingress traffic across Kubernetes clusters.
+* Deploy ingress controller (nginx), create Kubernetes ingresses, and balance ingress traffic across Kubernetes clusters.

 ### Configuring Cilium Cluster Mesh using HELM

 #### Creating Kubernetes clusters

-I created simple Ansible role to create Kubernetes cluster on my local KVM host.
-If you already have Kubernetes clusters, or want to deploy Kubernetes cluster by your self - just skip this step, **however, ensure K8S clusters meet the pre-requisites (have unique POD CIDR ranges, etc..)**.
+I created a simple Ansible role to create a Kubernetes cluster on my local KVM host.
+If you already have Kubernetes clusters or want to deploy Kubernetes clusters by yourself - just skip this step, **however, ensure K8S clusters meet the pre-requisites (have unique POD CIDR ranges, etc..)**.

-The playbook works only for KVM, and was tested only on Fedora 38.
+The playbook works only for KVM and was tested only on Fedora 38.

-The playbook downloads official Ubuntu Jammy 22.04 KVM image, creates VM based on this image and then install/configure Kubernetes cluster using kubeadm.
+The playbook downloads the official Ubuntu Jammy 22.04 KVM image, creates a VM based on this image, and then installs/configures the Kubernetes cluster using kubeadm.
 Since we need two Kubernetes clusters, this playbook needs to be executed twice.

 Before executing the playbook, check [group_vars/all/all.yaml](group_vars/all/all.yaml) file and check inventory files for both Kubernetes clusters [inventory/k8s-01.yaml](inventory/k8s-01.yaml) and [inventory/k8s-02.yaml](inventory/k8s-02.yaml) - notice they have different POD and service CIDRs, and also different NodePort values (now there is a bug in Cilium and Clustermesh API cannot be exposed on the same port on different interconnected Kubernetes clusters).

-To install/configure first Kubernetes cluster, execute:
+To install/configure the first Kubernetes cluster, execute:
 ```
 ansible-playbook 01-install-k8s.yaml -i inventory/k8s-01.yaml
 ```

-After playbook completes, kubeconfig for K8S01 cluster available in the playbook directory as `kubeconfig-k8s01`:
+After the playbook completes, kubeconfig for the K8S01 cluster is available in the playbook directory as `kubeconfig-k8s01`:
 ```
 [vadim@fedora k8s-kvm-lab]$ export KUBECONFIG=kubeconfig-k8s01
 [vadim@fedora k8s-kvm-lab]$ kubectl get pods -A